henlyai/henly-chatbot/custom-mcp-servers/shared/slack-mcp/SLACK_SETUP.md

 1. **Basic Information**
    - Go to "Basic Information" in the left sidebar
-   - Add a description: "ScaleWize AI Slack integration for team communication"
+   - Add a description: "Henly AI Slack integration for team communication"
    - Upload an app icon if desired

 2. **Event Subscriptions (Optional)**